tawi1/DotsTrafficCity/docs/source/pedestrianInit.rst

 Hybrid Shape GPU
 ~~~~~~~~~~~~

-`Hybrid Shape GPU skin` is a :ref:`hybrid entity <hybridEntity>` animatated on `GPU` in `DOTS` & has hybrid monobehaviour collider to interact with pedestrian in familliar way.
+`Hybrid Shape GPU skin` is a :ref:`hybrid entity <hybridEntity>` animated on `GPU` in `DOTS` & has hybrid monobehaviour collider to interact with pedestrian in familliar way.

 How To Create
 """"""""""""""